-The Painted Dessert National Park and Petrified Forest National Park are one and the same park, you enter one visitor center to see both.
+The Painted Desert National Park and Petrified Forest National Park are one and the same park, you enter one visitor center to see both.

 I really am a National Park Geek, I’ve been so excited about seeing these petrified logs.
 We drove 2 hours from Williams to see them.
 It was well worth it!
 The first one I came into contact with I was in awe and so moved.
 This is a living organism from the Late Triassic period (225 million years ago) that was been frozen in time.
 I have a thing for trees.